wagtail/gsoc/gsod/2023/wagtail-2023-case-study.md

 Both Storm and Kalob made themselves available on short notice when it was clear we needed more help to review our project’s code snippets.

 Rachel Smith ([@rachelhsmith](https://github.com/rachelhsmith) additionally helped by being the first person outside the team to test the tutorial.
-And Wagtail’s [Developer relations team](https://github.com/wagtail/wagtail/wiki/Developer-relations-team) has regularly reviewed the project and providing high-level guidance.
+And Wagtail’s [Developer relations team](https://github.com/wagtail/wagtail/wiki/Developer-relations-team) has regularly reviewed the project and provided high-level guidance.

 Finally, we’ve been working with representatives of [Fly.io](https://fly.io/).
 We selected this platform for deployment of the site, and have been working with them to ensure the tutorial works well there.